MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-dotnet-core-linux-with-ssh.md

 ---
 # Debug .NET Core on Linux using SSH by attaching to a process

 Starting in Visual Studio 2017, you can attach to .NET Core processes running on a local or remote Linux deployment over SSH.
 This article describes how to set up debugging and how to debug.
-For Docker scenarios, see[Attach to a process running on a Docker container](../debugger/attach-to-process-running-in-docker-container.md) instead.
+For debugging scenarios using Docker containers, see [Attach to a process running on a Docker container](../debugger/attach-to-process-running-in-docker-container.md) instead.

 ## Prerequisites